 The White Desert National Park is just 5 hours from Cairo, but not many people visit this protected area that spans 300 square kilometers.
 Check out more here: The Lunar Landscape of Egypt’s White Desert

 Egypt has a lot of deserts. home to the mother of them all the Sahara, you can also see a black desert here too.
-The Sahra al-Suda, consists of mounds of black mountains are a stark contrast from the light and sandy deserts we are used to.
+The Sahra al-Suda, consisting of mounds of black mountains is a stark contrast from the light and sandy deserts we are used to.

 No trip to Egypt would be complete without a visit to the Valley of the Kings.
 Located on the Nile River, it was part of the ancient city of Thebes.
 Here you’ll see King Tut’s Tomb, Ramses and all of the other famous ancient Egyptian Kings.

 The Luxor Temple is the star attraction of Luxor located on the banks of the Nile it is one of the best-preserved of all the temples in Egypt.
-Take a 3 day luxury Nile Cruise from Luxor you won’t regret it.
+It was the capital of the New Kingdom, Take a 3 day luxury Nile Cruise from Luxor you won’t regret it.

 Located on Lake Nassar Abut Simbel is Ramses II imposing temple.
 It was built to show the power of Egypt Originally located on The Nile, Abu Simbel needed to be moved when the Egyptian’s created the Aswan Dam project (which decimated neighboring Wadi Halfa in Sudan by the way).
 It would have been engulfed by water never to be seen again until the government came to its rescue.

 We saw Abu Simbel en route to the Sudan but you can visit it on day trips from Aswan and Cairo.